Gretchen Malalad

-Gretchen Malalad (born 1980) is a Filipina athlete, beauty titleholder, and news personality.
-She was a 2005 Southeast Asian Games karate gold medalist and a former beauty pageant contestant in Binibining Pilipinas 2003 where she emerged Ms. Talent and Ms. Red Bull Supreme.
-She is native from the Duyay, Boac, province of Marinduque.
+Gretchen Malalad (born January 10, 1980) is a Filipina athlete, beauty titleholder, and news personality.
+She was a 2005 Southeast Asian Games karate gold medalist and a former beauty pageant contestant in Binibining Pilipinas 2003, where she emerged as Ms. Talent and Ms. Red Bull Supreme.
+She is a native of Duyay, Boac, province of Marinduque.
 She was also a housemate in Pinoy Big Brother: Celebrity Edition 1.

 Martial arts career

 A Karatedo black belt, Malalad won gold medals in 2001, 2003 and 2005 Southeast Asian Games, the 60 kg Individual Kumite and Open Weight Individual Kumite competitions.
 She, along with other karate national team members, trained in Italy under Italian world karate champion Giuseppe Romano to prepare for the 2005 SEA Games hosted by the Philippines.
 They met Romano in 2004, when they joined a competition he organized in Torino, Italy.

 Malalad was a bronze medalist in Karate at the Asian Games in 2002 in Busan South Korea.
 She later won a gold medal in the 2006 Korean Grand Open Championship in Busan, Korea on November 11 and 12, 2006.
 Malalad won 20 Gold medals in international competitions in Asia, Europe and the US.
 Retiring from national duty in 2007, she was a member of the national team for eight years representing the Philippines in many international karatedo competitions.
 She is among the elite athletes in the country to have captured 3 gold medals in four Southeast Asian Games competitions.